 You get saturated fat from:

-palm and coconut oil in processed foods such as biscuits, chips and slices
+- palm and coconut oil in processed foods like biscuits, chips and slices

-full-fat dairy products such as butter and cream.
+- full-fat dairy products like butter and cream.

 Saturated fat has no known health benefits.
 It increases the amount of bad cholesterol in the body.